LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
+- Workflow UI updates
   - Add css for .lk-popover-behind-modal to adjust z-index
   - EditInlineField prop for pullRight for pencil icon
+  - UserDetailsPanel support for userId that is a group id

 ### version 7.29.4
 *Released*: 9 April 2026